wwarthen/RomWBW/Source/ReadMe.txt

 There is a ReadMe.txt document in the \Source\RomDsk directory with a more detailed description of this process.

+Note that the standard 512K ROM disk is absolutely full.
+So, if you want to add files to it, you will need to delete other files to free up some space.

 3. Run the Build Process
 ------------------------